developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 Such scenarios are perfect for SimulScan [Multi-barcoding](../templatebuilder/#unstructuredtemplates).

-Alternatively, SimulScan [Mixed Data-type](../templatebuilder/#structuredtemplates) is ideal for data capture when...
+Alternatively, SimulScan [Document Capture](../templatebuilder/#structuredtemplates) is ideal for data capture when...

 * **Scanned forms are of a** [fixed layout](../glossary), and...
 * **Forms have well-defined borders**.